ongoreba/Autodesk-Maya-AOV-wireframe-maker/README.md

 - It's for **Arnold only**.

 But I guess that's the point of this script, quick and ✨dirty✨.
 It does the job, but for precise control it needs more attention.
+## Release notes
+Mar.
+31, 2025: Fixed the issue of  updating the UI in Maya 2025.
+## Acknowledgement
+[Scott Wilson](https://github.com/scott-wilson/) is the person that helps reviewing and making the code better.
+Check them out!